-2.1.1 The main panel
+2.1.1 The Main Panel

-The Admin Details, the Proposal Details, the Observation Details and the Data Rights Panel are accessed by clicking the corresponding button in the top half of the Main Panel.
+The Admin Details, the Proposal Details, the Observation Details and the Data Rights Panel are accessed by clicking the corresponding button in the top half of the Main Panel (see Figure 1).

 Below the buttons that open the different panels, is the Check Proposal button that can be clicked at any time, and runs checks on the contents of required fields in the proposal.
-Warnings and failed check are shown in a pop-up window.
-Finally, clicking on Submit Proposal to ISOC sends the proposal to which is assigned a unique ID that you will receive in the email confirmation of a successful submission.
+Warnings and failed checks are shown in a pop-up window.
+Finally, the button Submit Proposal to ISOC sends the proposal to which a unique ID is assigned that you will receive in the email confirmation of a successful submission.
 Enter this proposal ID in the designated field if submitting updated versions of the same proposal.